See how you can make your campus a safe and productive environment.Learn More

 - Skills that bolster their ability to thrive

 - Strategies for supporting others

 Mental Well-being for Students equips undergraduates with essential skills and information to navigate the stressors and emotional challenges associated with college life.
-This mental health course helps learners practice self-care strategies, recognize when they or their peers are in distress, and take action to find additional support.
+The 45-minute online course helps learners practice self-care strategies, recognize when they or their peers are in distress, and take action to find additional support.